Skip to main content

 This is the point at which downstream actors are justified in building on the result.

-This may be the most practically important form of finality.
 A claim may be evidentially accepted and even durably published, yet some downstream systems may still choose to wait for stronger assurance before acting.

 Why “Surface” Is Better Than “Point”